Results & Photos

 Bring your own bottle belts or hydration packs (camelbaks), because there will be no cups of water at the drink stations.

 There will be water, fruit, crisps and Maurice’s delicious brownies.
 John from The Coffee Run will be there to with his usual coffee van, offering a 50c discount if you bring your own cup.
+John will also be offering egg and bacon rolls for $5.50 and sausage and onion in bread for $3.00.
 Please bring cash as EFTPOS facilities won’t be available on the day.

 New to Trail Running SA